 Anchor text tells search engines what the linked page is about.
 Generic "click here" links, missing anchor text, and low diversity all waste that signal.
 How to link with intent.

-Grounded in the real checks the crawler runs on every page.
+Each one is a real check the crawler runs on every page.

 Free to start.
 Find broken links, orphan pages and equity leaks across your whole site.